mooshu1x2/goodgames/README.md

 * Reorganize frontend to modularize certain pages (gameresults page and search page are nearly identical, but exist as two separate components).
 * Learn more about how to integrate OAuth2 with Django backend.
 All authenticaton was performed in frontend.
 * Setup pagination on the search results, dashboard, and comments page.
+* CORS is still an issue, but for now I've disabled CORS checking.

 Bugs
 ----